mongodb/docs/source/reference/configuration-options.rst

    *Default:* 127.0.0.1

-   Set this option to configure the :option:`mongod` process to bind to and listen for connections from applications.
-You may attach :option:`mongod` to any interface; however, if you attach :option:`mongod` to a publicly accessible interface ensure that proper authentication or firewall restrictions have been implemented to protect the integrity of your database.
+   Set this option to configure the :program:`mongod` process to bind to and listen for connections from applications.
+You may attach :program:`mongod` to any interface; however, if you attach :program:`mongod` to a publicly accessible interface ensure that proper authentication or firewall restrictions have been implemented to protect the integrity of your database.

-   You may set this value multiple times to bind :option:`mongod` to multiple IP addresses.
+   You may set this value multiple times to bind :program:`mongod` to multiple IP addresses.

 .. setting:: maxConns